balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 1. Client A reserves a unique GMBC URI and a unique GK URI from the KMS server.

 2. Client A generates a GK using the reserved GK URI and containing a reference to the reserved GMBC URI.
-Client A assigns only the KMS itself as a recipient of the GK.
+Client A assigns only the KMS as a recipient of the GK.

 3. Client A encrypts a resource using the key material protected by the GK.